 The Axel Hirsch Prize awarded for research on the history of the Nobel Prize in Physiology or Medicine

 Nils Hansson, researcher at Heinrich Heine University in Düsseldorf, is awarded the Axel Hirsch Prize 2017 for his research in Swedish and German archives on candidates for the Nobel Prize in Physiology or Medicine who were not awarded the prize.
-The award is made by decision of the Board of Research at Karolinska Institutet.

 Since 2014 Nils Hansson has written 17 articles on this theme, several of which have been published or are in press in recognised scientific journals.